-HARRISBURG (Oct.
-13, 2020) — Lisa R. Jacobs of DLA Piper LLP in Philadelphia is the recipient of the ninth annual Pennsylvania Bar Association (PBA) W. Edward Sell Business Lawyer Award, which will be presented virtually at the 2020 Business Law Institute, Nov.
-17-18.
+HARRISBURG (Nov.
+3, 2021) — Juliet M. Moringiello, associate dean for academic affairs, Widener University Commonwealth Law School, Harrisburg, is the recipient of the 10th annual Pennsylvania Bar Association (PBA) W. Edward Sell Business Lawyer Award, which will be presented virtually during the opening session of the 2021 Business Law Institute, Nov.
+9.

 The late W. Edward Sell, the award’s namesake, was a driving force behind the enactment of business corporation law in Pennsylvania.
 Sell served as chair of the Title 15 Task Force of the PBA Corporation, Banking and Business Law Section.
 From 1966 to 1977, he served as dean of the University of Pittsburgh School of Law, where he was later appointed Distinguished Service Professor of Law.